 WEEK MILES 10 Pay close attention to what shoes and clothing you feel comfiest in.
 15 miles 11 Your first long back-to-back weekend.
 Doing long back-to-back sessions is a super way to build strength and mental toughness.
 18 miles 12 Your first pop at 2x8 miles this weekend.
-Make sure you carry plenty of food and drink and relax hard on the Sunday!
+After last weekend, it shouldn't feel too bad.
+Make sure you carry plenty of food and drink and relax on Sunday!
 22 miles 13 The 8 mile back-to-backs will be hard but if you've got this far then you definitely have the fitness to nail it.
 21 miles 14 Rest hard because the next 4 weeks will be challenging.
 You can do this!
 Try and get that walk in on Friday so you can take Sunday totally off.
 11 miles

-WEEK MON TUES WED THUR FRI SAT SUN ✓ 15 REST 6 miles 3 miles Cross training REST 6 miles 9 miles 16 REST 3 miles 3 miles REST REST 9 miles 9 miles 17 REST 3 miles 6 miles Cross training REST 7 miles 11 miles 18 REST 2 miles 2 miles REST REST 15 miles 15 miles 19 REST 3 miles 3 miles Cross training REST 6 miles REST
+WEEK MON TUES WED THUR FRI SAT SUN √ 15 REST 6 miles 3 miles Cross training REST 6 miles 9 miles 16 REST 3 miles 3 miles REST REST 9 miles 9 miles 17 REST 3 miles 6 miles Cross training REST 7 miles 11 miles 18 REST 2 miles 2 miles REST REST 15 miles 15 miles 19 REST 3 miles 3 miles Cross training REST 6 miles REST

-WEEK MILES 15 Here we go!
-The final block.
+WEEK MILES 15 The final block.
 It's imperative to recover well between sessions so fuel well before, during and after each walk for optimal recovery.
 24 miles 16 Back to back 9 mile walks this weekend.
-If possible, do this walk on similar terrain to that of the South Downs Way - include steep (10%+) hills.
+If possible, do this walk on similar terrain to that of The Cotswold Way - Include steep (10%+) hills.
 24 miles 17 Pushing the boundaries again this week.
 After 7 miles on Saturday, you'll have certainly earned your Sunday evening rest!
 27 miles 18 Completing 30 miles over two days is huge.
-Make an adventure of it: explore some new route, use the kit you intend on using at RTTK.
+Make an adventure of it: explore some new route, use the kit you intend on using at RTTT.
 34 miles 19 Well done.
 The training has been done.
 Take this week easy.
 12 miles

-TRAINING PLANS FINAL WEEK
+THE PLAN FINAL WEEK

-WEEK MON TUES WED THUR FRI SAT SUN ✓ 20 REST 2 miles REST REST 2 miles RACE DAY 1!
+WEEK MON TUES WED THUR FRI SAT SUN √ 20 REST 2 miles REST REST 2 miles RACE DAY 1!
 RACE DAY 2!

 WEEK MILES 20 Rather than rest all week, include two short walks to keep the legs moving.
 Rest lots, eat well and keep hydrated.
 Make sure you have all your kit ready by Wednesday, to allow time to buy anything you may have forgotten!
+NB: don't be tempted to adjust anything or try something new at this point.
 GOOD LUCK!
-You can do this.
 57 miles